Sony Releases New Firmware For Airpeak S1 Drone

 - Extended iPad and iPhone compatibility, including the iPhone SE third generation, iPhone 14 Pro Max, iPhone 14 Pro, iPhone 14 Plus and iPhone 14.

-Sony also said it has formed new partnerships with AirData UAV, HEXAGON Smart Net and Inertial Labs.
+Sony also said it has formed new partnerships with AirData UAV, HEXAGON Smart Net and Inertial Labs to enhance its capabilities.

 More information is available on the company’s website.